 Because of its subject matter, the diary was marked Secret and remained so after the war.
 It resided in a safe at Dollis Hill and then at Martlesham Heath in Suffolk, after the Research Branch moved there in the 1970s.

 The peacetime job of the Research Branch was ‘the solution of engineering problems arising in the day-to-day operation of the Post Office services; and undertaking scientific research designed to lead to the development of telecommunications plant, increased efficiency of operation and new facilities for the telephone subscriber’.
 For example, in the 1930s, the Branch designed and built the apparatus for the first speaking clock.

 In 1933, the staff at Dollis Hill moved from ex-army huts to new, purpose-built accommodation.
 From this point forward, the Post Office Research Station was one of the most well-equipped and capable research institutions in central government.
 It not only had laboratories that were fully equipped for telecommunication research, but also a workshop, which could construct complex machinery if needed.

 Subsequently, the Post Office Research Station became the BT Research Laboratories and, more recently, Adastral Park.
 It continues to be our main campus for research and innovation, focusing these days less on warfare, but on IoT, VR/AR/AI, and the power of 5G.

 Research is the door to tomorrow.

 Who knows what’ll come out of the Research Branch in the future?

-Photographs are either part of the BT Heritage & Archives collection, are licensed stock images, are licensed under Creative Commons, or appear by kind permission of their respective copyright holders: Kenneth Flowers, Judith Hodsdon, the Imperial War Museum, the National Portrait Gallery and the Bletchley Park Trust.
+Photographs are either part of the BT Group Archives collection, are licensed stock images, are licensed under Creative Commons, or appear by kind permission of their respective copyright holders: Kenneth Flowers, Judith Hodsdon, the Imperial War Museum, the National Portrait Gallery and the Bletchley Park Trust.